 It’s called Break Up With The Knot & WeddingWire (Without Losing Leads) and you can save your free spot at evolveyourweddingbusiness.com/breakup.

-This is the exact strategy I walk my clients through when they’re ready to stop paying for platforms that don’t work and start getting booked in smarter, more sustainable ways.
+This is the exact strategy I walk my clients through when they’re ready to stop paying for platforms that they feel like aren’t working and start getting booked in smarter, more sustainable ways.

 In the training, I show you: